RobAstur/computer-infrastructure-/README.md

 ## Prerequisite

+Jupiter notebook and the code can be run in two different ways.

-1. For local set up anaconda and visual studio
+1. Locally using  anaconda and visual studio. () add links)
+2. Online setting up a github account to use codespaces.
-2. Familiarity with Jupiter notebook is recommended but not required
+3. Familiarity with Jupiter notebook is recommended but not required

+### Running the project locally

+1.

+## Contributing

+If you would like to contribute to this project, feel free to fork the repository, create a new branch, and submit a pull request.
+Please ensure that any new code is well-documented and tested.